-- 1. Designation of Historic Property and/or Historic Districts. - a.
-Applications for Designation of Historic Property and/or Historic Districts shall be submitted to the Historic Preservation Officer on forms provided by Charleston County.
-Nominations for Designation of Historic Properties and/or Historic Districts by the Historic Preservation Commission do not require the submittal of application forms or fees. - b.
+- 1. Designation of Historic Property. - a.
+Applications for Designation of Historic Property shall be submitted to the Historic Preservation Officer on forms provided by Charleston County.
+Nominations for Designation of Historic Properties of Historic Properties by the Historic Preservation Commission do not require the submittal of application forms or fees. - b.
 Applications shall comply with Section 21-2.E, Application Completeness and Submission Deadlines, of this Ordinance. - 2.
-No application for, or nomination of, a Designation of Historic Property or Historic District shall be accepted as complete unless it includes the required fee and the information listed below: - a.
-Historic Property designation application: A completed application shall be signed by the current property owner(s). - b.
-Historic District designation application: In addition to a completed application form signed by an owner of a property located within the proposed Historic District or a registered voter of a property located within a proposed Historic District, the applicant shall submit to the Historic Preservation Officer a petition and/or written consent and other supporting documentation to show that 51% or more of the registered voters of the properties in the proposed Historic District are in favor of the designation of the Historic District.
+No application for, or nomination of, a Designation of Historic Property shall be accepted as complete unless it includes the required fee and the information listed below: - a.
+A completed application signed by the current property owner(s), provided, however, that in the case of applications for designations of Historic Districts, the applicant shall submit to the Historic Preservation Officer a petition and/or written consent and other supporting documentation to show that 51% or more of the registered voters of the properties in the proposed Historic District are in favor of the designation of the Historic District.
 Where the proposed Historic District is less than 50 acres in size and is titled in the name of 10 or fewer Freeholders, the applicant shall canvas the proposed Historic District of the qualified electors residing in the proposed Historic District as to whether the Historic District proposed should be designated as such.
-The applicant shall submit to the Historic Preservation Officer a petition and/or written consent and other supporting documentation to show that 51% or more of the Freeholders of the properties in the proposed Historic District are in favor of the designation of the Historic District. - c.
-A map indicating the address(es) or location(s) of the property(ies), site(s), building(s), structure(s), or object(s), and/or the boundaries of a proposed Historic Property or Historic District; - d.
-A letter of intent including information or statements to demonstrate compliance with the criteria of this Section and documentation of the historical or cultural significance such as photos, primary source documents, etc.; and - e.
+The applicant shall submit to the Historic Preservation Officer a petition and/or written consent and other supporting documentation to show that 51% or more of the Freeholders of the properties in the proposed Historic District are in favor of the designation of the Historic District. - b.
+A map indicating the address(es) or location(s) of the property(ies), site(s), building(s), structure(s), or object(s), and/or the boundaries of a proposed Historic District; - c.
+A letter of intent including information or statements to demonstrate compliance with the criteria of this Section and documentation of the historical or cultural significance such as photos, primary source documents, etc.; and - d.
 Any further information or documentation as the Historic Preservation Officer may deem necessary or appropriate to conduct a full and proper consideration and disposition of the application.